-You can use Python with examiner
+You can use Python with examiner, thanks to the support

-for Python in RStudio and library(knitr)
+for Python in RStudio and library(knitr) via

-.
-Just load reticulate
+library(reticulate).
+Just load reticulate and

 start Python chunks with ```{python} instead of the usual